The Dark Funnel is Here–You Don’t Need to Attribute Everything

 While first-touch and last-touch attribution models provide a simplified view of the customer journey, they often overlook the impact of other touch points along the way.
 This is where multi-touch attribution comes into play.
 Multi-touch attribution attempts to distribute credit across multiple touchpoints based on their respective contributions.
 It recognizes that the customer journey is a complex process influenced by various interactions.

-With multi-touch attribution, each touch point is assigned a certain percentage of the credit for the conversion.
+With multi-touch attribution, each touch point in the buying journey is assigned a certain percentage of the credit for the conversion.
 This can be done through different models, such as linear attribution, time decay attribution, or position-based attribution.
 Linear attribution assigns equal credit to each touchpoint, regardless of when it occurred.
 Time decay attribution gives more credit to touchpoints closer to the conversion, assuming they had a more significant impact.
 Position-based attribution assigns more credit to the first and last touchpoints, with the remaining credit distributed among the intermediate touchpoints.

 The Rise of the Dark Funnel

 With the widespread use of ad blockers, privacy concerns, and the increasing popularity of private communication channels, the dark funnel has become prevalent.
-As customers become more cautious about their online activities, the dark funnel keeps growing, obscuring the once-clear path between marketing efforts and conversions.
+As customers become more cautious about their online activities, the dark funnel keeps growing, obscuring the once-clear path between marketing strategy and conversions.

 Ad Blockers